freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-88.english.md

 The pie chart needs a new scale to set the colors.
 Create a new `const` named `pieColors` and set it equal to `d3.scaleOrdinal()`.
 An ordinal scale is for a set of data that will have exactly one item in the range specifically for it.

-In this case, each platform of followers you have will map directly to a single color.
+In this case, each platform of followers you have will map directly to a single color with nothing in between.
 </section>

 ## Instructions